huang-julien/nuxt-islands-vue-amsterdam-24/slides.md

 When Vue mount on your rendered HTML.
 At component rendering step, it will perform a comparison between the VNodes that your components render function has returned and the current DOM.

-if there’s a mismatch, vue will try to rerender the mismatched part once again or sometime the whole app but this can leads to bugs we should avoid it for performance reason because interactivity for your users will be delayed.
+if there’s a mismatch, vue will try to rerender the mismatched part once again or sometime the whole app but this can leads to bugs we should avoid it for performance reason because interactivity for your users will be delayed, there will be layout shift etc...

 So sometimes we create components that are very heaving in terms of bundle for rendering but not interactive nor dynamic at all, in any context of their usages, and this is especially true when using things like CMS which often only renders static content.